Customer allegedly finds cockroach in Pepperoni Pizza, Pizza Hut investigating incident

 Just as they were about to dig into the food, the OP’s friend noticed something odd — a small wing or shell-like object protruding from a slice of the pizza.

-Initially, she assumed that it was an overcooked ingredient.
+Initially, he assumed it was an overcooked ingredient.
 However, the more they pulled the ingredient out, the more it resembled the wing or shell of an insect.

-When they directed the slice of pizza further, they found an insect resembling a cockroach embedded within the layer of cheese on the pizza.
+When they dissected the slice of pizza further, they found an insect resembling a cockroach embedded within the layer of cheese on the pizza.

 Pizza Hut investigating incident